Published on June 25th, 2014 | by Sally Wenham0

 Critical to the potential success of any new enterprise, a name chosen needs to ideally sum up what the company does or what it in some way stands for.

 It is important to avoid business names with negative connotations and it is certainly worthwhile sharing a shortlist of ideas with others for feedback.
-Undertaking a brainstorming session using a flipchart and easel to understand how the name might be perceived and interpreted is a very worthwhile exercise in the early stages of the decision making process.
+Undertaking a brainstorming session using a flipchart and easel to understand how it might be perceived and interpreted is a very worthwhile exercise in the early stages of the decision making process.

 In the digital age the necessity for an appropriate name is even more acute bearing in mind the need to factor in an online presence with a URL of the business name.
-Availability of the domain name will be an important consideration in order to become established in the market place.
+Availability of the domain will be an important consideration in order to become established in the market place.

 It can be very time consuming and expensive exercise to change a company name further down the line once resources have already been invested in a brand name and identity so getting it right first time is imperative.

-A very distinctive name with a difficult spelling may sound intriguing and original but it may also fail to be recalled as readily as it should be, notably when prospective stakeholders perform Google searches.
-However, on the flip side choosing a unique name can certainly reap rewards if it is going to strike a chord with the intended audience in the way it has for greeting card company Moonpig who got its name from the business owners’ nickname at school!
+A very distinctive title with a difficult spelling may sound intriguing and original but it may also fail to be recalled as readily as it should be, notably when prospective stakeholders perform Google searches.
+However, on the flip side choosing a unique one can certainly reap rewards if it is going to strike a chord with the intended audience in the way it has for greeting card company Moonpig who got its name from the business owners’ nickname at school!

 Of course it’s not just the brand name itself that it is important to get right, but the logo and strap line that will be associated with it.
 They will certainly all need to complement eachother.